sahilmalhotra0510/io/template/label.md

 Our interactive labels will be featured in our upcoming [Applied Sciences article](../../io/template/).

 Review the [Top 7 Environmental impact footprints](https://footprinthero.com/best-carbon-footprint-calculators).

 Get started contributing to the design process in React:

-1. Start by forking and cloning [codersDiv](https://github.com/modelearth/impact-scoreboard)
+1. Start by forking and cloning our [ModelEarth Engine](https://github.com/modelearth/engine) repo.

 2. Create HTML outout that matches our [environmental impact label](../../io/template/) mockup using EPD data from [toy json](../template/feed/toy100.json)